olimorris/VectorCode/README.md

-For the convenience of deployment, environment variables in the configuration values will be automatically expanded so that you can override thing at run time without modifying the json.
+For the convenience of deployment, environment variables in the configuration values will be automatically expanded so that you can override thing at run time without modifying the JSON.

 Also, some of the built-in embedding functions supported by Chromadb requires external library (such as `openai`) that are not included in the dependency